 Pillows.
 Use dust-proof covers on pillows.
 Pillows should be made of Dacron or other synthetic fiber.
 Do not use foam, feather, or down pillows.

 Bedding.
 Avoid wool or down blankets.
 Wash all bedding (sheets, pillowcases, blankets) in hot water every one to two weeks.
 Cold water will not kill the dust mites.
-Dry all clothes and bedding in the dryer.
+Dry all clothes and bedding in the dryer (not outside).

 Beds.
 Every bed in your house should have a wooden or metal frame.
 Do not allow your child to sleep on a couch, sofa, or hide-a-bed.
 If your child has asthma and sleeps in a bunk bed, he or she should sleep on the top bunk.

 Floor coverings.
 If possible, remove wall-to-wall carpeting.
-If not, vacuum the carpet frequently (at least twice a week).
+If not, vacuum the carpet often.
 Vacuum only when your child is away and will not return to the room for several hours after you have finished.
 Use regular single layer vacuum bags.
 Small, washable cotton rugs may be used if washed often.
 Wood, tile, or vinyl flooring without a rug is best, and should be mopped at least weekly.

 Closets.
 Remove all stored toys, boxes, and extra items from closets.
 The closet should contain only clothing and should be as dust-free as the room.
 Keep all clothes in closets, never lying around the room.

 Air conditioners.
 Use a window unit or central air-conditioning.
 Change or clean all filters every month.
-Windows should be kept closed, especially in the summer.
+Windows should be kept closed, especially in the spring and summer.

 Doors.
 Keep bedroom closet doors and bedroom doors closed as much as possible.